Ennomines

 (NCBI-index: 174269)

-Even though it is a moth, you are sometimes lucky enough to encounter the Mottled Beauty (Alcis repandata) during the day, despite its camouflage color, resting on a tree trunk.
+Even though it is a moth, you are sometimes lucky enough to encounter the Mottled Beauty (Alcis repandata) during the day, despite its camouflage colour, resting on a tree trunk.
 The best feature, except in extremely dark or light specimens, is the dark outer transverse line on the forewing.
 This transverse line runs in large arcs across the top of the forewing.
 This line is continuous and noticeably wavy.
-The last curve before the leading edge is noticeably large and has the shape of a crescent moon.
+The last curve before the leading edge is noticeably large and shaped like a crescent moon.
 The central transverse line is usually faint but often forms a dark spot in the front half of the wing together with the central spot.
-It is a very variable butterfly, occurring in all shades of gray, often mixed with brown.
-Light specimens sometimes have a very dark central band on the forewing and hindwing.
+It is a very variable butterfly, occurring in all shades of grey, often mixed with brown.
+Light specimens sometimes have a dark central band on the fore and hindwing.
 The hindwing has a scalloped trailing edge.
-The flight period is in one generation from early May to mid-August and the wingspan is 30-45mm.
+The flight period is one generation from early May to mid-August, and the wingspan is 30-45mm.
 Host plant: various trees and shrubs.
 Dutch name: Variabele spikkelspanner.
 Frisian name:

 Flying period: